How To Season A Cast Iron Skillet

 By Jenny Zhang

-Home / Guides / How To Season A Cast Iron Skillet
+Home / Guides / Here

 If you've ever tried to use cast iron cookware and given up because all of the food seemed to stick, let me give you a tip - it's the seasoning!
 Cast iron is an incredible surface for cooking and baking, but it needs to be properly seasoned.
-Even pans that are sold as "pre-seasoned" need a couple of rounds of additional seasoning to get that nonstick finish!
+Even pans sold as "pre-seasoned" need a couple of rounds of additional seasoning to get that nonstick finish!

-What Is "Seasoning"?
+What Is Cast Iron Skillet "Seasoning"?

 This seasoning process can happen naturally through the regular use of your skillet.
 Over time, the oils and fats used in typical cooking will adhere and polymerize, resulting in a nonstick protective coating.
 However, most cast iron users would prefer not to wait for this to happen!